Defensibility in digital marketplaces

 Defensibility as the main driver of long-term value creation

-A couple of weeks ago we hosted an event at our brand new office in London on our favourite topic, i.e. marketplaces.
+A couple of weeks ago at Samaipata we hosted an event at our brand new office in London on our favourite topic, i.e. marketplaces.
 We shared a panel with two marketplace lovers, Andrin Bachman (Founding partner of Piton) and Michiel Kotting (GP at Northzone).
 Many amazing entrepreneurs, notable business angels and fellow investors joined us.
 We also had the chance to share some Spanish wine and “Jamón” while enjoying interesting discussions on the European tech ecosystem.

 We were pleased to realise how much we’ve learnt since the last marketplace event we held at Google Campus Madrid from all the amazing entrepreneurs we’ve met along the way.

 We genuinely enjoyed the panel and the following Q&A. There is a lot to write about what was discussed on that day, but because I had to pick one topic, I’m going for the most challenging question raised by the audience — the kind of question that really makes you re-think the fundamentals of your investment thesis.